The switch

 - 1, 2, and 3 will print the corresponding number on the screen.

-- Any other number will show “Invalid number”.
+- Any other number will display “Invalid number”.

-Fall-Through is the ability to “fall” from one case to another, executing multiple code statements.
+Fall-Through is the ability to “fall” from one case to another and execute multiple statements of code.
 Unlike other languages (like C++), “fall-through” in C# is intentionally limited.

 In C# all blocks must